lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 }
 ~~~~

-To indicate support for RootCaKeyUpdateContent in the ckuann message, the pvno cmp2021 MUST be used.
+When using RootCaKeyUpdateContent in the ckuann message, the pvno cmp2021 MUST be used.
 Details on the usage of the protocol version number (pvno) are described in Section 7.

 In contrast to CAKeyUpdAnnContent as supported with cmp2000, RootCaKeyUpdateContent offers omitting newWithOld and oldWithNew, depending on the needs of the EE.